 Rejection: If the Rental Application is submitted in person, through the mail, by fax or by email and is not complete, management will notify the applicant in writing of the items necessary to complete the application within 10 days.
 If the applicant does not submit the required information within 14 days, the applicant will be rejected.
-If the Rental Application is started electronically but is not completed within 48 hours, the applicant will receive a system generated reminder notice giving them an opportunity to complete the necessary information.
+If the Rental Application is started electronically but is not complete the necessary information.
 If the applicant fails to complete the electronic application within 14 days, their Rental Application will be cancelled automatically.